1. Skip to content

 Since Israel began bombing Lebanon in September, its airstrikes have killed over 1,400 people, and displaced more than 900,000, a fifth of the country's populationImage: Hassan Ammar/AP Photo/picture alliance

 "The only off-ramp going forward is going to be a political deal," Randa Slim, director of the conflict resolution program at Washington-based think tank, the Middle East Institute, said this week.
-"Which is what [Resolution] 1701 — maybe a more empowered, more involved 1701, with more enforcement mechanisms — is all about," she argued.
+"Which is what [Resolution] 1701 — maybe a more empowered, more involved 1701, with more enforcement mechanisms — is all about."

-Today there are a lot of criticisms of Resolution 1701, she conceded.
+Today there is a lot of criticism of Resolution 1701, she conceded.
 But, as Slim pointed out during an online panel held on Thursday, until recently the understanding had actually brought 17 years of relative calm to the Lebanon-Israel border area.

 What is Resolution 1701?